Bussler/Tictactoe/README.md

 # Tictactoe
-Simple Implementation of the Tictactoe game with a GUI support
+Simple implementation of the Tictactoe game with a GUI support